minddesk/QubicleLocalization/README.md

 THANK YOU!
 Tim

+PLEASE NOTE:
-**Windows is required for the following workflow.
-If you are on OS X, I am sorry but you can't help!**
+* **Windows is required for the following workflow.**
+* **Only languages that can be displayed with ISO-8859-1 are supported**.
+E.g. Chinese and Russian are currently not supported.
+For a list of supported languages visit https://en.wikipedia.org/wiki/ISO/IEC_8859-1

 ## How To Create A New Translation